Area51 Project - Mike's 1989 Argo 6x6 Reunion:

-This project is a reunion rebuild, dad bought this particular machine brand new in 1989 from Avalon Services Ltd. which was the only local Argo dealer in St. John's at the time.
+This project is a reunion rebuild, dad bought this particular machine brand new in 1989 from Avalon Services Limited which was the only Argo dealer in St. John's at the time.
 Our family enjoyed many, many awesome trips and memories over the years, but as the machine was used less and less dad sold it in 2014.
 In May 2019 the machine came back up for sale in central Newfoundland so I headed out over the highway to bring the Argo back to town and restore it to its former glory and beyond.
-My plan is to keep the style, form and function simple and true to its roots but upgrading a few things here and there to reflect convenience & features of the newer machines.
+My plan is to keep the style, form and function simple and true to its roots but upgrading a few things here and there to add some convenience & features of the newer machines.
 Scroll down to see the project overview, for more in depth look into aspects of the build click on the project page links below.

 I was only 11 years old when dad brought home this amazing machine.
 There weren't a lot of them around back then and side by side ATV's weren't even an engineer's dream.
 An Argo was the perfect choice to take the whole family out in the woods with ease, to say Dad was proud to have this impressive machine home in the driveway is a huge understatement!

 We made a lot of great memories with this machine, moose hunting, rabbit snaring, trout fishing, overnight camping, hauling out moose for family/friends, and helping out at many many Boy Scout Camps & Jamborees.

 Our Argo was never afraid to work, often tasked with carrying building/repair materials and tools into the Wesley Boy Scout camp at Dog Pond, Foxtrap as seen here pulling up alders around the camp with yours truly at the controls.